Playing high notes is hard.

 - Rest as often as you play, preferably after every 5 minutes of playing higher octaves.

-- Position your body well; don’t slouch and stand (or sit) up straight while maintaining a good posture.
+- Position your body well; don’t slouch and stand (or sit) up straight while maintaining a good posture and a relaxed hold.

 - Don’t puff your cheeks in an attempt to force out higher notes; if you find yourself dong this, try squeezing your cheeks while playing, so they will stay that way.